dansmyers/ProgrammingWithAI/Projects/1-Incremental_Game.md

             //*** Upgrade purchase functions ***//
-            //
-            // Each of these is triggered by clicking on its relevant
-            // name in the Upgrades menu

-            //*** Buy an autoclicker ***//
             function buyAutoclicker() {
                 // Check that the number is big enough to purchase if (number < autoclickerCost) {